Virgil Reading the Aeneid to Augustus and Octavia

 Virgil Reading the Aeneid to Augustus and Octavia is an oil on canvas painting by Angelica Kauffman, from 1788.
-Is is held in the Hermitage Museum, in Saint Petersburg, which it entered in 1902.
+It is held in the Hermitage Museum, in Saint Petersburg, which it entered in 1902.
 A preparatory study is in the Royal Collection.

 It was commissioned by Stanisław August Poniatowski, who kept it in the Lazienki Palace, in Warsaw.
 It depicts a legend in Macrobius that Octavia the Younger fainted whilst Virgil was reading to her and Augustus a passage about her son Marcellus in the Book VI of his Aeneid.